VishNikhil12/Emotion_Detection/README.md

 # Emotion Detection App

-This application uses a Custom CNN deep learning model to detect emotions from facial expressions in images.
+This application uses a custom CNN deep learning model to detect emotions from facial expressions in images and in real time.

 ---
 title: Emotion Detection App